nleclercq/jupyter-for-controls/README.md

 ## About bokeh
 Experiments control requires both static and dynamic (i.e live) data visualization.
 Since Jupyter doesn't provide any 'official' data visualization solution, we need to select one.
 Among the available solutions, [bokeh](http://bokeh.pydata.org/en/latest) presents the highest potential for our application.

-## Topic of the day
-This notebook is a tutorial on "How to provide amazing Tango releated features in jupyterlab"

 ## jupyTango installation
 Here is a step by step jupyTango installation procedure.